webofdata/specification-archived/specification.md

 The `X-WOD-DSP-NEXT-DATA` header MUST contain a URI that will return a resource of type `modified-subjects-list`.

 This header is used to provide the client with a link that will provide the next collection of updates.
-The server can use this to provide paging and a way to fetch future changes.

 ### Deleted Subject Representations